Online Relationship Counseling for Seniors

 • They may be taking on the role of caregiver for their spouse as many seniors opt for home care.

 The quality of a relationship has been directly linked with overall general health and well-being.
-Seniors who report the highest levels of marital satisfaction tend to also report better quality of health.
+Seniors who report the highest levels of marital satisfaction also report better quality of health.
 Conversely, those with lower levels of marital satisfaction have been found to have a greater incidence of health-related issues including heart disease.

-Barriers to seeking help
+Barriers to Seeking Help

+Despite the benefits of improving the most important relationship in one’s life, most seniors do not engage in relationship therapy, regardless of how much it’s needed.
 There are many reasons why senior couples may find it difficult to seek help.

 • Today’s seniors come from an era when mental health was not spoken about openly.
 Family members with mental health concerns were quietly sequestered or spoken of in whispers.
 The idea of even seeing a mental health professional may evoke negative feelings about mental health.
 They worry about the stigma of seeking help and may not openly share their troubles.